daronphang/programming-resources/cloud-computing/AWS/services/security/products.md

 ## AWS Web Application Firewall (WAF)

 AWS WAF is a web application firewall that lets you monitor network requests that come into your web applications.
-Fucntions at Layer 7 (HTTP/HTTPS).
+Functions at Layer 7 (HTTP/HTTPS).

 AWS WAF works together with Amazon CloudFront and an Application Load Balancer.
 It works in a similar way as network ACLs by using a **web ACL** to protect your AWS resources i.e. by restricting IP addresses, SQL injection, XSS, etc.